rly0nheart/oxdork/README.md

   # Disclaimer:
-  *This is for educational purposes only, the author Richard Mwewa [rly0nheart] will not be responsible for the damages that might be done with this tool.*
+  *This is for educational purposes only, and should not be used in environments without legal authorization.
+Therefore, the author will not be responsible for the damages that might be done with it.*